Three Horses Beer: Reception

-In the Malagasy market, THB Pilsener remains the most popular Malagasy brand of beer, and the most popular of any brand of beer sold in Madagascar.
+In the Malagasy market, THB Pilsener remains the most popular Malagasy brand of beer and the most popular of any brand of beer sold in Madagascar.
 It is estimated that four liters per person are sold each year in Madagascar.
 THB has been described as an "emblem" of the country and a "national symbol".
 One Malagasy journalist described THB as symbolic of Fihavanana Malagasy, a cultural value that emphasizes the importance of brotherhood and friendship.

-THB won its first international award in 1980 with a gold medal, at the International Beverage Competitions, in Vienna.
+THB won its first international award in 1980 with a gold medal at the International Beverage Competitions in Vienna.

 Then later in 2004, came another gold medal at the Monde Sélection de Bruxelles (International Beverage Competition in Brussels, Belgium).

 In 2010, THB Pilsener was again recognized at this event, receiving the silver medal.
 THB Pilsener won a gold medal at the same competition in 2012, and the silver medal in 2015.
 THB Fresh also won a gold medal at the Monde Sélection de Bruxelles in 2012.

 More recently, THB Pilsner won another gold medal in 2016 at the "Monde Selection de Bruxelles".

 Production

-THB Pilsener, the oldest and most popular THB beer, is a 5.4% abv pale lager light in color with a medium body, thin head and balanced, mildly bitter flavor.
+THB Pilsener, the oldest and most popular THB beer, is a 5.4% abv pale lager light in color with a medium body, thin head, and balanced, mildly bitter flavor.
 THB Pilsener is sold in two sizes of returnable brown bottles: 33 cl and 65 cl.
 The pilsener is also sold in 33 cl and 50 cl aluminum cans, and has been available on tap at commercial establishments in Madagascar since 2006.
 Star Breweries also produces THB Fresh, a shandy (locally called panaché), with less than 1% alcohol.
 It is only sold in 65 cl glass bottles.
-The original Fresh shandy, which has a lemon taste, has also temporarily been offered in several other flavors, including mint, raspberry and apple.
+The original Fresh shandy, which has a lemon taste, has also temporarily been offered in several other flavors, including mint, raspberry, and apple.
 Other variants include THB Special, with 6.2% alcohol, and THB Lite, a low alcohol beer (1%).

 THB is produced in two breweries in Madagascar: the original brewery, located in Antsirabe, and a second in Antsiranana.
 Since its inception, THB has been sold in glass bottles tinted brown to protect the contents from the ultraviolet rays of the sun.
 The Antsirabe factory produces 100 million bottles and 100,000 cans of THB per year.
 Antsirabe was selected for the original brewery because the water there is low in calcium and other minerals, lending itself well to beer production.
 Ingredients for the production of THB are sourced throughout the island.
 Barley grown in nearby Betafo and Fianarantsoa is blended with corn and hops from Toliara to produce the beer.
 Over 2,500 tonnes of malt and 3,500 tonnes of corn are grown annually in the surrounding Vakinankaratra region for the production of THB.
 The MALTO collective of 7,000 farmers was formed around 1980 in Antsirabe to grow barley and transform it into malt for Star Breweries beer production.
-Certain special malts are used to produce variants on the original THB recipe, such as THB Special.
+Particular special malts are used to produce variants on the original THB recipe, such as THB Special.